Student Educational Plans

 Each appointment is 30-minutes in length.
-You are not assigned a counselor unless you are part of a special program such as EOPS, DRC, TRiO or CAA.
+You are not assigned a counselor unless you are part of a special program such as EOPS, EAC, TRiO or Promise Scholars Program.

 Drop-in counseling is not appropriate to create an SEP.
 Often, the questions raised in exploring your educational goals require more time than is allowed in a short drop-in counseling visit.